zendesk/zendesk_app_migrator/README.md

 #### App Scaffold

-The migrator has a hard dependency on the publuc [App Scaffold](https://github.com/zendesk/app_scaffold) project.
+The migrator has a hard dependency on the public [App Scaffold](https://github.com/zendesk/app_scaffold) project.

 ### For development...